 This will vary from subject to subject.
 Some subjects may start using electronic textbooks.
 Some subjects may keep textbooks in the classroom and leave the electronic version for students to use at home.
 Some subjects may keep paper copies of textbooks, especially if they have them already.

 What happens if my child forgets their device?

-Your child will be required to borrow a device from the Learning Resource Centre, which will then be their responsibility for the day.
-He or she will be expected to return it at the end of the school day.
+Your child will be required to borrow a device from the Learning Resource Centre, which will then be their responsibility for the day and must be returned at the end of the school day.